 When it comes to bouldering outdoors there is one thing you need for protection – bouldering crash pads and maybe some bouldering shoes.
-There is a wealth of choice on the market and that is why our team of experts have come up with the definitive list for you to use.
+There is a wealth of choice on the market and that is why I have come up with the best crash pads list.

 As you can see, there are different styles, sizes, and names.
-We will go into complete detail in the following review.
-First, we will list the products in detail and say how they performed.
-Then, we will tell you how to pick your preferred mat and what to look out for.
+I will go into complete detail in the following review.
+First, I will list the products in detail and say how they performed.
+Then, I will tell you how to pick your preferred mat and what to look out for.

 The Top 5 Bouldering Crash Pads in Detail